ktrachtova/perseqpipe/docs/module_description.md

 ## Module 5️⃣: Other sncRNA quantification

 Reads not aligning to miRNA are aligned to the human genome (GRCh38) using `STAR`, with several parameters adjusted for short-read alignment.
 BAM files from alignment and our GTF file for all sncRNA classes are used as input for a custom in-house Python quantification script (which uses `HTSeq` Python library).
 This script counts all reads, including multimapping ones, and creates a table where, for each read sequence, a list of all possible annotations is provided.

-Users can change thresholds such as the minimum number of identical reads required for a sequence to be reported, or the minimum length of overlap between a read and an annotation feature for it to be assigned.
+Users can change thresholds such as the minimum number of identical reads required for a sequence to be reported (`--reads_threshold`), or the minimum length of overlap between a read and an annotation feature for it to be assigned (`--sncrna_overlap` and `--sncrna_overlap_frac`).
+If user sets these parameteres to `null`, default values will be always used (`reads_threshold=1` and `sncrna_overlap=5`).
+If both `--sncrna_overlap` and `--sncrna_overlap_frac` specified, the stricter of the two will be used.

 Distinct sncRNA classes currently quantified:
 * tRNA